 - Bachelor of Arts Degree, Notre Dame de Namur University

-- Masters in Education degree with an emphasis in Universal Design for Learning, University of San Diego
+- MA Education, Universal Design for Learning, University of San Diego

 - Multiple Subject Credential

-Meaghan is a native of the San Francisco Bay Area, having attended Our Lady of Mercy School in Daly City and Mercy High School in Burlingame.
-Meaghan also attended Saint Mary’s College of California for both undergraduate and graduate school.
-She holds a Bachelor’s Degree in Liberal and Civic Studies (Teachers for Tomorrow Program) with a minor in Theology and Religious Studies, a cleared Multiple Subject Teaching Credential, and a Master of Arts Degree in Education.
+Meaghan attended Saint Mary’s College of California for both undergraduate and graduate school and holds a Bachelor’s Degree in Liberal and Civic Studies (Teachers for Tomorrow Program) with a minor in Theology and Religious Studies, a cleared Multiple Subject Teaching Credential, and a Master of Arts Degree in Education.